 The first group tends toward empowerment (and thus, the danger of judgement), the latter, toward compassion (creating the danger of passivity).
 We believe that neither of these positions is correct.

 Addictions - all of them - are a result, not of choice or disease, but of trauma.

 Our approach to our addictions therapy is informed by our belief that trauma underlies addiction.
 New research is rapidly verifying the addiction-trauma connection.
 We draw from the work of Gabor Maté, a pioneer in the field of addiction and an advocate for the trauma connection.
 Maté is a physician and psychologist who works with inner-city drug addicts at insite injection centers in Vancouver.
 Maté’s theory of addiction is that it is rooted in childhood abuse.
 He believes that the first five years of a child’s life (and the environment in the womb) can dictate the likelihood of addiction.
 Stress, abuse and lack of love and attachment can lead to deficiencies in a child’s ability to process distress and reregulate emotional states.
 Maté holds that addictions are a result of deficiencies in a person’s neural system that leave them with a perceived need to self-medicate.

 In our sessions, we will work from help you to uncover and heal any trauma that may be underlying your addiction.

+Make your choice of a psychologist based on what really matters!
 Our team in Calgary is fully qualified to provide psychotherapy to individuals and couples dealing with a variety of issues.
 Please see one of our services pages for a full list of our areas of expertise.

 Our practices are conveniently located in Calgary, Alberta.